No Proper Recording of the Proceedings

 The European Commission and the Court of Human Rights Judgement, Comments and Reports 1982-89

-Justitslig? – What do this word mean in English?
-Literary translated, it means a human corps left from an injustice.
-Dead, due to injustice and a corps cannot be brought back to life.
+Justitslig? - What does this word mean in English?
+Literary translated, it means a human corpse left from an injustice.
+Dead, due to injustice and a corpse cannot be brought back to life.
 The Germans use justizmord, the Danes the word justitsmord.

 My first defence counsel, one of the most experienced criminal lawyers in Denmark, Jørgen Jacobsen, was just prior to my hunger strike in August 1980, speaking to me.
 He said that he felt that a “justitsmord” had already been committed in my case.
-Further, such murder leaves a corps – I said justitslig?
-Yes, he said, as a corps cannot be revived.
+Further, such murder leaves a corpse, – I said justitslig?
+Yes, he said, as a corpse cannot be revived.

 That first day the Bagmandspolitiet and the Danish authorities arrested you and closed your business, a judicial murder took place, and since then, a corps has been left to rot.

-Like I told you before, injustices takes place in all part of the society.
-It is a fact, that if there was tens of thousands of people gathered at the Rådhuspladsen (Town Hall Square) and from loudspeaker someone shouted out:”the women over there in the red coat and hat is a slut and a whore”.
-Most people would believe this and there is nothing that poor woman can do, there and then to disprove the masses impression of her.
+Like I told you before, injustices take place in all part of the society.
+It is a fact, that if there were tens of thousands of people gathered at the Rådhuspladsen (Town Hall Square) and from the loudspeaker, someone shouted out:” the woman over there in the red coat and hat is a slut and a whore”.
+Most people would believe this and there is nothing that poor woman can do, there and then disprove the masses impression of her.